Xeeshan85/Personal-Projects/README.md

 decryption key to decode the encoded file.

 ### **Emergency Travel Plan** :
-Given a graph representing cities with vertices representing road and air routes goal is to find the minimal path for the traveler to reach his destination using BFS traversal.
+Given a graph with nodes representing cities and vertices representing road or air routes, goal is to find the minimal path for the traveler to reach his destination using BFS traversal.